gerd-moellmann/emacs-with-cl-packages/README.md

 >[!IMPORTANT]
 > Please open an [issue](../../issues) to report your experiences, even if you encounter no problems.
 Mention your OS version, CPU, and any other relevant details, including the build/configure flags you used.

+This build is kept current with the [`emacs-30`](https://github.com/emacs-mirror/emacs/tree/emacs-30) release branch.

 ## Install

 See the `emacs-mac-30_1_exp` branch and the file `README-mac` for compile instructions.
 Briefly: